-The approved shop fronts shall be installed prior to the first occupation of the building or within an alternative timescale to be first agreed in writing with the Local Planning Authority.
+15 The approved shop fronts shall be installed prior to the first occupation of the building or within an alternative timescale to be first agreed in writing with the Local Planning Authority.
 Thereafter the approved shop fronts shall be retained.
+Reason: In order to ensure an appropriate quality of development.

-No windows serving the retail floor space shall be blocked up, filmed over or otherwise rendered non transparent.
+16 No windows serving the retail floor space shall be blocked up, filmed over or otherwise rendered non transparent.